Strong Start to Finish Sites

 Success to date: Spearheaded by the system office and engaging all 26 institutions, USG-SStF has supported students in making a purposeful program choice and enrolling in clearly designed degree pathways that begin with completion of a gateway math and English course in the first year of study.

-Current focus: Developing and scaling a statistics pathway available for students in non-STEM degree programs.
+Area of Focus: Developing and scaling a statistics pathway available for students in non-STEM degree programs.